kanekomasahiro/Re-ranking/README.md

 We use Viterbi algorithm to optimally re-rank translated candidates on document-level.
 We use translated candidates as nodes and score path using reranker.
 We can score path considering a whole document.
-We use softmax function for training and sigmoid function for testing.
+We use softmax function while training and sigmoid function while testing.

 ## Experiment setting